Orinks/ByteShift-Media-Converter/README.md

 # Media Converter

 A screen reader-friendly desktop application for converting audio and video files between different formats.
-Built with Python and tkinter, using FFmpeg for media conversion.
+Built with Python and wxPython, using FFmpeg for media conversion.

 ## Features

 - Convert between popular video and audio formats
-- Screen reader friendly interface
+- Native Windows controls for optimal accessibility
+- Full screen reader support with NVDA and JAWS
 - Keyboard shortcuts for all major functions
-- Audio feedback for important events
 - Progress tracking during conversion
 - Error handling with accessible notifications
-- Tooltips for improved usability
+- Help system with keyboard navigation guide

 ## Supported Formats